pofider/janblaha/_posts/pdf-reports-as-a-service.md

 ##Conclusion
 jsreport finally brings pdf reports rendering as a service for reasonable price.
 Get rid of your old reporting software and use innovative and  modern reporting solution.

-Register and start for free: http://jsreport.net/online
+Register, start for free and use [pdf reports as a service](http://jsreport.net/online).